In 2018, my husband was diagnosed with esophageal cancer. Through my articles, I share information about the treatment he received.

 In September 2018, my husband, Ian, was diagnosed with esophageal cancer.
-I would like to share with you some of the things he went through with an aim at helping you understand what you or a loved one might expect if this happens in your family.
+I would like to share with you some of the things he went through with the aim of helping you understand what you or a loved one might expect if this happens in your family.

-This article in no way should be considered medical advice, and I encourage you to go to the doctor straight away if you are at all concerned about the possibility that you may have this.
+This article in no way should be considered medical advice, and I encourage you to go to the doctor immediately if you are concerned about the possibility that you may have this.

 Symptoms of Esophageal Cancer